aleximorin/USRA-2020-AlexiMorin/README.md

   -  Code used for testing alpha_GPR from Langhammer et. al. (2018) (see https://tc.copernicus.org/articles/13/2189/2019/)
   - Plots produced are in the folder alpha_compare.
 More information in the report.

-- compare_every_glaciers.py and comparing_models.py
-  - Code used at the beginning of the summer to compute the error from the test cases from ITMIX (see https://tc.copernicus.org/articles/11/949/2017/)
-  - Writing this code served as good practice for learning to manipulate georeferenced data and is probably bad.
-It also inspired the need and creation of the pyGM tool.

 - dhdt.py
   - Code used to compute metrics from the dh/dt data handed out by Étienne Berthier.
 Not much ended up coming out from this code.